 Anyway after I finally figured out I wasn’t going to be able give him precise instructions on the proper use of his Foodi, he and I are getting along better.

 I knew I should have ordered it for him and had one just like mine shipped to his house.
-I wonder if I would have had any luck getting him to give me his credit card number to order it with?
+I wonder if I would have had any luck getting him to give me his credit card information to order it with?

 Now that he and I are on the same wavelength, more or less, about our cooking, we need to dive off into the subject of checking internal temperatures.
 I think I’ll just order him a digital cooking thermometer like mine.
 Of course I’ll be happy to check his out for accuracy before I give it to him.
 (This from a prior post on the Foodi subject)